EDCD/EDMarketConnector/Contributing.md

 1. In your local copy of *your* fork create an appropriate WIP branch.
 1. Develop the changes, testing as you go (no we don't have any actual tests yet).
     1. Be as sure as you can that the code works as you intend and hasn't introduced any other bugs or regressions.
+    1. Test the codebase as a whole against any unit tests that do exist, and add your own as you can.
+    1. Check your code against flake8 periodically.
 1. When you're sure the work is final:
     1. Push your WIP branch to your fork (you probably should have been doing this as you worked as a form of backup).
     1. Access the WIP branch on your fork on GitHub and create a Pull Request.
 Mention any Issue number(s) that it